kl-charizard/snake-ai-python-tpu/README.md

 # Snake AI Reinforcement Learning (with TPU on colab)

+**TPU Efficiency:** TPU acceleration shines for large-scale tensor computations.
+Although this game code uses neural network training, the bulk of the code (game logic) is not accelerated by TPU.
+You may not see huge performance gains, but this setup is useful for experimenting with TPU in reinforcement learning contexts.

 ## Instructions for Running on Google Colab from GitHub

 1. **Push Your Code to GitHub**